mnahkies/shoe-string-server/README.md

 - HAProxy: https://grafana.com/grafana/dashboards/2263

 ### HAProxy
-There are two instances of haproxy in use, one for public ingress listening on port 80/443 on the host, and one for private/internal ingress listening on port 8080 on the host.
+There are two instances of haproxy in use, one for public ingress, and one for private/internal ingress.

 The configuration is generated from a template `haproxy.cfg.template` and a list of applications defined in `applications.js`